hslatman/caddy-openapi-validator/README.md

 ## Usage

-The simplest way to use the OpenAPI Validator HTTP handler is by using `xcaddy`:
+The simplest way to use the OpenAPI Validator HTTP handler is by using [xcaddy](https://github.com/caddyserver/xcaddy):

 ```bash
 $ xcaddy build v2.1.1 --with github.com/hslatman/caddy-openapi-validator